micmejia/bible-dump/NKJV/1 Peter/1 Pet 4.md

 ###### 1
-Therefore, since Christ suffered [^a]for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin,
+Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin,

 ###### 2
 that he no longer should live the rest of _his_ time in the flesh for the lusts of men, but for the will of God.

 ###### 3
-For we _have spent_ enough of our past [^b]lifetime in doing the will of the Gentiles--when we walked in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries.
+For we _have spent_ enough of our past lifetime in doing the will of the Gentiles--when we walked in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries.

 ###### 4
 In regard to these, they think it strange that you do not run with _them_ in the same flood of dissipation, speaking evil of _you._